ezsystems/commerce-documentation/docs/guide/catalog/catalog_faq.md

     siso_core.default.standard_price_factory.is_vat_price: true
 ```

-By default it is set to true so prices provided in the backend of the CMS are including VAT.
+By default it is set to true so prices provided in the Back Office include VAT.